mdxtoc/qtpi/docs/QKD_results.md

         user	0m37.433s
         sys	0m0.440s

-  * Even though the hash tagging mechanism is affordable it's turned off in most of the experiments below.
+  * Even though the hash tagging mechanism is affordable it's turned off in many of the experiments below.

 ### 0 Sigma
 * Checking the *cmin* &rarr; *nmin* calculation, and the lower-bounding.
 It works.